ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 ---

-Brent took the long MRT ride to the edge of the city, and then walked up a road bordered by tufted grass.
+Brent took the long MRT ride up north to the hills above the city, and then walked up a road bordered by tufted grass.
 It was drizzling.

 It was refreshing to wake up in Hero's home.
 The winter sun warmed the wooden floor of the guest bedroom, and Brent got out of bed with a sense of purpose and